mommu09/Mohamed-portfolio/README.md

 ## Demo

-You can view the live demo of my portfolio at: [Your Portfolio Live](https://chetannada.netlify.app/)
+You can view the live demo of my portfolio at: [Click here for live preview](https://mommu09.github.io/Mohamed-portfolio/)

 ## Tools Used